-This was the legal process, and when fulfilled the author of sins will have received them back again, (but the ungodly will bear their own sins,) and his head will have been bruised by the seed of the woman; the "strong man armed" will have been bound by a stronger than he, " and his house (the grave) spoiled of its goods (the saints).
+This was the legal process, and when fulfilled the author of sins will have received them back again, (but the ungodly will bear their own sins,) and his head will have been bruised by the seed of the woman; the "strong man armed" will have been bound by a stronger than he, "and his house (the grave) spoiled of its goods (the saints).
 Matt. xii, 29; Lev. xi, 21, 22.
-The thousand years imprisonment of Satan will have begun, and the positive that she had iniquity, and that it will saints will have entered upon their millennial reign with Christ.
+The thousand years imsaints will have entered upon their millennial reign with Christ.

-Christ appears ; because, 1, He "was once published, saying unto Zion, Thy God reignoffered to bear the sins of many; and unto eth, it is declared, "The Lord has comforted them that look for him shall he appear the his people, he hath redeemed Jerusalem."second time without sin unto salvation."-| Jerusalem was in a state from which she had to Now as his last act in bearing the sins of ma-ny is to bear them from the Sanctuary after he has cleansed it, and as he does not appear earth shall see the salvation of our Ged." till after having borne the sins of many, and Day Star Extra 1846,
+Christ appears; because, 1, He "was once published, saying unto Zion, Thy God reignthem that look for him shall be appear the his people, he hath redeemed Jerusalem." till after having borne the sins of many, and Day Star Extra 1846.